 Toads are slugs’ most important natural enemy.
 Many people claim that several ducks keeps a garden slug free.

 Slugs are attracted to and drown in a shallow dishes containing beer or baker’s yeast dissolved in water.
 Set the top edges of the dish at ground level and cover loosely with a board so slugs can easily get into the mixture.

-Iron phosphate, metaldehyde, and mesurol baits are effective in controlling slugs.
+Iron phosphate and metaldehyde baits are effective in controlling slugs.
 Be sure to read the pesticide label carefully for information on bait placement and permissible crops.
 It is best to read the label even before you purchase the material.

 When Using Pesticides

 Pest Management Office